-Almighty God, Maker of the universe, Creator of all living things, Source of wisdom and Fountain of grace, we have come to worship and adore you with humble, joyful hearts, for sinful though we are, we know you are always seeking to draw us close to you, to heal our brokenness and feed us with your love.
-Help us to set aside all distractions us and anxieties, so we may receive your blessings as we sing your praises, pray to you and receive your holy word, for we know that you alone are worthy of all honour, glory, praise and power.
+Almighty God, Maker of the universe, Source of all living things, your glory shines through your creation.
+We have come to worship and adore you with humble, joyful hearts, for sinful though we are, we know you are always seeking to draw us close to you, to heal our brokenness and feed us with your love.
+Help us to set aside all distractions and anxieties, so we may receive your blessings as we sing your praises joyfully, pray to you in trust and humbly receive your holy word, for we know that you alone are worthy of all honour, glory, praise and power.

-Heavenly Father, thank you for all the blessings we receive from you: our lives, people who have guided, inspired and cared for us; experiences and challenges that have brought us pleasure and fulfilment, but most of all for your undying grace, revealed through Christ Jesus, your Son, our Saviour, whose life, death and resurrection has freed us from the power of sin and death.
+Heavenly Father, thank you for all the blessings we receive from you: our lives, people who have guided, inspired and cared for us; experiences and challenges that have brought us pleasure and fulfilment, but most of all for your undying grace, revealed through the life, death and resurrection of Christ Jesus, your Son, our Saviour, who has freed us from the power of sin and death.

 Amazing God, you did all this for us and yet as we consider your holiness, we are aware that, despite our efforts to live as you call us to, we still fall short of what we ought to be.
-Merciful Lord forgive us for failing to love our neighbours as we love ourselves, for times when our discipleship is half-hearted and occasions when we ignore your call.
+Merciful Lord forgive us for failing to love our neighbours as we love ourselves, for times when our discipleship is half-hearted and occasions when we do and say things that offend or hurt other people.
 Help us to change our sinful ways and pardon us in Jesus' holy name.

 God most gracious and holy, you hear and answer our prayers and you throw open your arms to embrace us with forgiveness.
 Therefore, as we have been freed from the burden of our guilt, may we respond to your grace by answering Christ's call to serve him, faithfully and joyfully, so we may glorify you in his holy name.
 Amen.

-We say the prayer that Jesus gave his disciples...
+We say the prayer that Jesus taught his disciples...